LeapLabTHU/Dynamic_Perceiver/README.md

 ## Introduction

-This repository contains the implementation of the paper, *Dynamic Perceiver for Efficient Visual Recognition*.
+This repository contains the implementation of the ICCV 2023 paper, [*Dynamic Perceiver for Efficient Visual Recognition*](https://arxiv.org/abs/2306.11248).
 The proposed **Dynamic Perceiver (Dyn-Perceiver)** decouples the feature extraction procedure and the early classification task with a novel two-branch architecture, which significantly improves model performance in the dynamic early exiting scenario.

 ### Overall idea